Aliases for PA2G4 Gene

 GeneCards Summary for PA2G4 Gene

-PA2G4 (Proliferation-Associated 2G4, 38kDa) is a Protein Coding gene.
+PA2G4 (Proliferation-Associated 2G4) is a Protein Coding gene.
 Among its related pathways are Coregulation of Androgen receptor activity.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and ubiquitin protein ligase binding.
+GO annotations related to this gene include poly(A) RNA binding and hydrolase activity.
 An important paralog of this gene is ENSG00000257411.

 UniProtKB/Swiss-Prot for PA2G4 Gene